mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 09 August 2025

-- The average temperature today is 20.77˚C,
+- The average temperature today is 19.17˚C,
-- With highs of 21.58˚C and lows of 20.38˚C,
+- With highs of 19.91˚C and lows of 18.71˚C,
-- It may feel like 20.36˚C with few clouds
+- It may feel like 18.79˚C with clear sky
-- The wind speed is 5.14m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 56%
+- The pressure is 1024hPa and humidity is 63%
 - The sun will rise at 04:43 and set at 19:44

 <!-- weather_marker ends -->